dougtoppin/presentation-aws-stepfunctions/README.md

 Validation can be helpful in finding errors in the template more quickly than waiting for CloudFormation to encounter and report them.

-Install *cfn-lint* as follows usint a virtual environment and then use validate.
+Install *cfn-lint* as follows using a virtual environment and then use validate.

 ```